famished-tiger/Macros4Cuke/README.md

 ```

 The first line above specifies the syntax of the macro-step (it is the text between the square brackets).
-Notice also how the arguments _userid_ and _password_ are enclosed between chevrons (angle brackets) <...>.
+Notice also how the macro-step arguments _userid_ and _password_ are enclosed between chevrons (angle brackets) <...>.
-Finally, the lines delimited by the triple quotes """ represent the Cucumber steps to execute when
+Finally, the text lines between by the triple quotes """ represent the Cucumber steps to execute when
 the macro-step is invoked(used) elsewhere in a feature file.

-That macro-step can then be used in a scenario like this:
+That macro-step can then be used/invoked in a scenario like this:

 ```cucumber
     When I [enter my userid "jdoe" and password "hello-world"]
 ```

-Once it is executing, the macro-step as the same effect as:
+Once it is executing, the invoked macro-step should be equivalent to:

 ```cucumber
     Given I landed in the homepage